-As a society, we have become so far removed from the diet of our ancestors that has sustained us throughout history and seem to have lost the traditional wisdom in properly preparing our foods for optimal nutrition.
+As a society, we have become so far removed from the diet of our ancestors that has sustained us throughout history, and have lost the traditional wisdom in properly preparing our foods for optimal nutrition.

-Many people no longer know how to eat healthy and wonder what is a healthy diet?
-Regardless of what diet you follow, there are some universal basics to eating nutrient-rich foods for a healthy balanced diet
+Many people no longer know how to eat healthily and wonder what a nutrient-dense diet is.
+Regardless of what diet you follow, there are some universal basics to eating nutrient-dense whole foods for a healthy balanced diet.

-Eating a well-balanced diet from a variety of whole foods that are properly prepared is important for obtaining all the vitamins and minerals needed by the body.
+Eating nutrient-dense whole foods that are diverse is necessary for obtaining all the vitamins and minerals needed by the body.

-Keep in mind that the quality of food is of the utmost importance when learning how to eat healthier.
+The quality of food is of the utmost importance when learning how to eat healthier.
 One simple rule to follow is to avoid all processed foods and only eat whole foods found in nature.

 Why is it important to eat nutrient-dense whole foods?